evershinemj/English/vocabulary.md

   Inflation is rampant and industry in decline.
   Complete disregard of life is rampant in some terrible laboratories.
   The demonstrators say they are upset over rampant corruption, nepotism and rising prices.
+---
+cut
+- 削减
+  The economy needs an immediate 2 percent cut in interest rates.
+---
+demonstrate
+- vi.
+When people demonstrate, they march or gather somewhere to show their opposition to something or their support for something. 游行示威
+  Some 30,000 angry farmers arrived in Brussels yesterday to demonstrate against possible cuts in subsidies.
+  In the cities vast crowds have been demonstrating for change.
+---
+demonstrate for
+---
+demonstrate against
+---
+freezer
+- 冰柜
+---
+beige
+- pale brown in colour. 淡棕色的，米黄色的
+---
+khaki
+- Khaki is a strong material of a beige colour, used especially to make uniforms for some soldiers. 卡其布 On each side of me was a figure in khaki.
+- Something that is khaki is beige in colour. 卡其色的; 土黄色的 He was dressed in khaki trousers.